TheM1ddleM1n/Win11Atlas/README.md

 To use the reference:

 1. Browse the repository sections for CMD or PowerShell content.
-2. Open any command entry to view syntax, examples, and notes.
-3. Use the examples as a guide when working in Command Prompt or PowerShell.
+2. Use the examples as a guide when working in Command Prompt or PowerShell.

 ## How to Read Command Syntax